 4.3.
 In limited situations, Dovetail may access Customer Data to provide support and troubleshoot issues, provided that Dovetail will not use Customer Data for any purpose except the sole purpose of providing the Services.
 Dovetail may further Process information about Customer’s configuration and use of the Services (“Usage Data”), and Account Data: (a) to manage Customer’s account, including to calculate Fees (as defined in Section 7.1); (b) to provide and improve the Services, including to provide support and troubleshoot other issues; and (c) to provide Customer and Authorized Users insights, service and feature announcements and other reporting.
 Dovetail may also Process Usage Data that has been aggregated and/or anonymized (including, for clarity, that does not allow a third party to identify Customer as the source of the information): (i) to develop new services and features and (ii) to promote Dovetail’s services, including, for example, through analyses of patterns and trends.
 Dovetail’s Processing of Usage Data, Customer Data and Account Data, as applicable, shall at all times be subject to Dovetail’s obligations under this Agreement, including those of security under Section 4.1 and confidentiality under Section 11; the DPA (as defined in Section 6.1), if applicable.

 5.1.
-Customer will be solely responsible for: (a) Customer’s own environment, including as necessary to enable Authorized Users’ access and use of the Services; (b) Account Data, Customer Data and Customer Credentials (including activities conducted with Customer Credentials), subject to Dovetail’s Processing obligations under this Agreement; (c) providing any required notices to, and receiving any required consents and authorizations from, Customer Component providers, Authorized Users and persons whose Personal Information may be included in Account Data, Customer Data or Customer Credentials; and (d) ensuring use of the Services is only for Customer’s own environment and in accordance with the AUP, Documentation and any applicable Third-Party Terms.
+Customer will be solely responsible for: (a) Customer’s own environment, including as necessary to enable Authorized Users’ access and use of the Services; (b) Account Data, Customer Data and Customer Credentials (including activities conducted with Customer Credentials), subject to Dovetail’s Processing obligations under this Agreement; (c) providing any required notices to, and receiving any required consents and authorizations from, Customer Component providers, Authorized Users and persons whose Personal Information may be included in Account Data, Customer Data or Customer Credentials; (d) ensuring use of the Services is only for Customer’s own environment and in accordance with the AUP, Documentation and any applicable Third-Party Terms; (e) all activities of Authorized Users and for Authorized Users’ compliance with this Agreement; (f) providing Dovetail with complete and accurate account, billing and payment information and keeping such information up to date during the term of the Agreement; and (g) fulfilling any additional responsibilities as applicable to the Customer set forth in the applicable Order.

 5.2.
 No provision of this Agreement includes the right to, and Customer shall not, directly or indirectly: (a) enable any person or entity other than Authorized Users to access and use the Services; (b) attempt to gain unauthorized access to any Service or its related systems or networks; (c) use any Service to access Dovetail Intellectual Property Rights except as permitted under this Agreement; (d) modify, copy or create any derivative work based upon a Service or any portion, feature or function of a Service; (e) resell, distribute or otherwise make available any Service to any third party, including as part of a managed services offering; (f) except to the extent limited by Applicable Law, reverse engineer, disassemble or decompile all or any portion of, or attempt to discover or recreate the source code for, the Services or access or use the Services or Documentation in order to (1) copy ideas, features, functions or graphics, (2) develop competing products or services, or (3) perform competitive analyses; (g) remove, obscure or alter any proprietary notice related to the Services; (h) send or store Malicious Code; (i) use or permit others to use the Services in violation of Applicable Law; or (j) use or permit others to use the Services other than as described in the applicable Order, Documentation and this Agreement.